vancha/chippie/README.md

 ## Usage:
 Assuming you have rust (with cargo) installed, all you have to do is clone this repository, and run `cargo run`.
 To install rust, run the `curl` command over at https://www.rust-lang.org/learn/get-started

+## Goals:
+This is basically a todo list, in order, of what I plan to do with this repository -[] Complete support for the basic chip8 isa.
+-[] Implement support for quirks
+-[] Implement support for superchip instructions
+-[] Implement support for XO-chip instructions
+-[] add a GUI written in iced to let a user select different roms and rebind the keys